 Chimpanzee habituation is the process of making chimps used to the presence of human beings.
 The process takes about 2 years or more to fully get used to people.

-The chimpanzee habituation experience enables tourists to accompany researchers and habituation (those that take the chimpanzees through the habituation process) into the forest.
+The chimpanzee habituation experience enables tourists to accompany researchers and habituation (those who take the chimpanzees through the habituation process) into the forest.

 For chimpanzee habituation, the groups that are visited are less accustomed or used to the presence of human beings than those that are visited during chimpanzee trekking.